georgealways/lil-gui/Guide.md

 ## Change Events

 If you want to call a function every time a controller is changed, you can pass it to the controller's `onChange` method.
-The new value will be passed to the function on every modification, so long as it originates from that controller and not from code elsewhere.
+The new value will be passed to your function after every change (so long as it originates from that controller and not from code elsewhere).

 ```js
 gui.add( params, 'foo' ).onChange( value => {